devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

 ## `VIM` Editor.

-`vim` editor has three modes and each and every mode
+`vim` editor has three modes and each and every mode has its own purpose and allows you to perform vetain actions.